What is BBL?

 Unlike a traditional laser, the BBL operates on a large range of wavelengths, allowing your Skin Pharm provider to give you a precise, customizable treatment that addresses your unique skin concerns.
 Due to its customizable properties, BLL is one of the best ways to improve hyperpigmentation because it specifically targets skin cells that contain excess pigment, which will rise to the surface and slough off in one to two weeks.

 In addition to hyperpigmentation, BBL treats vascular lesions such as broken facial veins, rosy cheeks, rosacea, poikiloderma, freckles and age spots.
 BBL photofacials can also improve overall skin tone, smoothness, elasticity and firmness.
 Any area of the body can be treated with BBL, and common areas of treatment include the face, neck, backs of hands, chest and shoulders/upper arms, or areas that typically experience the most sun damage.

 Best results often require a series of BBL treatments.
 This treatment is trending for red carpet prep because the results are fabulous and the downtime is nearly nonexistent.

 Blue Light Acne Therapy

 What’s blue light all about?
-This is the same BBL laser we use for our photo facials to fight pigment, but we use a different filter to fight acne causing bacteria.
+By using the same BBL device we use for photofacials to fight pigment, we can use a different filter to target acne-causing bacteria.
 Pretty neat, right?

 Treatment sessions usually last about 20 minutes.
 A course of 1-3 sessions every 2-3 weeks may be needed to achieve desired results.